quarkusdroneshop/quarkusdroneshop-counter/README.md

 ### Counter microservice

-From the quarkuscoffeeshop-counter directory you can start the counter microservice with:
+From the quarkusdroneshop-counter directory you can start the counter microservice with:

 ```shell
 ./mvnw clean compile quarkus:dev